ObjectOops/ftcontainer-personal/README.md

 The purpose of this project is to provide a [development container](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers) that <u>runs in the cloud</u>, allowing programmers to build their projects anywhere - with or without the robot.
 Additionally, the development container is configured to run on the latest release of the Ubuntu distribution, providing access version control and additional software packages.
 > **Note**
 > This is not a robot simulator.
+> Nor does it provide a method of installing the robot controller APK, though you could try to download it and manually push to the phone or Control Hub.

 ## Getting Started
 > **Note**